The prospect of 16 miles of asphalt ending near Trestles, the "Yosemite of Surfing," has galvanized surfers and environmentalists.

 Yet those on both sides see something more than a battle over a few lanes of pavement in the spiraling debate, which has attracted more than 500 video postings on YouTube and dozens of pro- and anti-toll road Web sites, protests, statehouse rallies and blogs.

 "We in California are confronting a very important moment and that is, 'How do we solve our infrastructure needs?'" said Elizabeth Goldstein, president of the California State Parks Foundation.
-"Are we just going to elbow parks out of the way or are we going to treat them as the treasured resources they are?"

 The California Coastal Commission votes today on whether the proposal meets Federal Coastal Management Act standards -- a requirement for it to move forward.